 Growing up in the historic Cohen-Bray House in Oakland, Ken was the last of the original family members to live in the iconic estate and was the steward of generations of memories and stories about the family and grounds.
 There, in the family workshop, he worked and played with his vast collection of tools and books shaded by the great oak tree that he flourished under.

-His memorial will take place at the Cohen-Bray House garden on Saturday June 19, 2021 from 2-4pm.
+His memorial took place at the Cohen-Bray House garden on Saturday June 19, 2021 from 2-4pm.
 In lieu of flowers, please make a donation to the fundraiser Honoring the Life and Passing of Ken C. Gilliland (https://gofund.me) for his end of life care expenses, and/ or a charitable donation in his memory to one of the non-profit organizations to which he dedicated his life: The Crucible, Bay Area Bike Rescue, and the Cohen-Bray House.